Other ways to contribute

 Want to host a Docker Meetup?

 We are always looking for new office space to host Docker Meetups.
-If your company is willing to host a Docker Meetup, please contact us by email at firstname.lastname@example.org.
+If your company is willing to host a Docker Meetup, contact us by email at firstname.lastname@example.org.
 Previous Docker Meetups have been hosted by companies such as Rackspace, Twitter, MongoDB, BrightCove, DigitalOcean, Viadeo and Edmodo.

 How many attendees?